rtur/gpgit/README.md

 Why
 ---
 It partially solves the problem that no one wants to use [PGP] encryption.
 The email is still in the clear while in transit, but it gets encrypted before it touches your mail server's hard drive.
-That means mail is still vulnerable to network capture (unless [TLS] is used) and to logging on the intermediate [SMTP] servers, but not vulnerable to [authorities randomly seizing your server][Riseup server seizure], [National Security Letters]  [on your email provider][Jacob Appelbaum email seizure], or other crazy stuff like that.
+That means mail is still vulnerable to network capture (unless [TLS] is used) and to logging on the intermediate [SMTP] servers, but not vulnerable to [authorities randomly seizing your server][Riseup server seizure], [National Security Letters][National Security Letter] [on your email provider][Jacob Appelbaum email seizure], or other crazy stuff like that.

 How
 ---